ComputationalIntelligenceGroup/MultiMap-documentation/pages/install.md

 The application configurations, extensions and other files (e.g. the ImageJ installation) are located in a folder named `.multimap` in your home directory (in Linux it will be a hidden folder).

+###### How to do a fresh install
-If you experience some unresolvable bug at some point you can try a fresh re-install simply by removing the folder `.multimap` and lunching the app agian, the folder will be created and the basic extensions will be downloaded and installed.
+If you experience some unresolvable bug at some point you can try a fresh re-install simply by removing the folder `.multimap` and launching the app again, the folder will be created and the basic extensions will be downloaded and installed hopefully resolving the bug.

 ##### Remove the application